Calling All Foodies: You Need To Read This Book

 So I had a period of time [when] I took my life back a bit, that year I was editing.
 I may never be able to do it again.
 But it was really exactly what I needed."

 Sweetbitter, an Alfred A. Knopf book, comes out on May 24, 2016.
-Listen to a clip of the audiobook, voiced by Alex McKenna, below.
+Listen to a clip of the audiobook, read by Alex McKenna, below.

-"People come up to me and say, ‘I know a Jake.’
-He is modeled on this emotionally stunted man who comes to New York and he knows numerous options, is very beautiful and totally shut down — completely emotionally unavailable.

-"The thing these men need, in my experience, is a transition.
-They evolve or they stay the same.
-In the book, Jake is 30, and I feel like that’s around the time when it becomes life or death for your character: whether you’re going to become a person at your best, or you’re going to essentially be very lonely for the rest of your life."

 Advertisement